VR-25/acc/README.md

 language=en

 # Wakelocks to unlock after pausing charging (e.g., wakeUnlock=chg_wake_lock qcom_step_chg)
 # Use this only if you known what you're doing.
-It may cause unexpected behavior.
+Blocking certain wakelocks may cause unexpected behavior.
 wakeUnlock=

 # Prioritize charging switches that support battery idle mode.